algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/_index.md

 }
 ```

-9 seconds when you compile with `gcc -O3`, but when you add `-march=native` and `-ffast=math` flags, it goes down to 0.6 seconds
+It takes 9 seconds when you compile it with `gcc -O3`.
+The 1-3 second advantage over Java and PyPy can be explained as the additional time of JIT-compilation.
+It doesn't seem like a lot, but we haven't yet taken advantage of a far better C compiler ecosystem.
+If we add `-march=native` and `-ffast=math` flags, time suddenly goes down to 0.6 seconds!

+What happened here is we communicated the compiler the exact model of CPU we are running (`-march=native`) and gave it freedom to rearrange floating-point computations (`-ffast=math`), and so it took advantage of it, most importantly using vectorization — an architecture-specific technique we will study in detail later in chapter 3.

+### BLAS

-Let's go back to Python.
-The easiest way to use BLAS is to call it from `numpy`:
+Finally, let's look what an expert-optimized implementation is capable of.
+We will test an optimized linera algebra library called [OpenBLAS](https://www.openblas.net/).
+The easiest way to use it is to go back to Python and call it from `numpy`:

 ```python
 import time